tyler-johnson/pouchdb-security-helper/README.md

 security.userHasAccess( userCtx ) → Boolean
 ```

 Determines if a user, as defined by the `userCtx`, has a name or role in the security document.
 The `userCtx` should be an object with `name` and `roles` fields, usually what `_session` would return.
+This works similarly to CouchDB sessions and if the security has no members, this will always return `true`.

-It can also be string, in which case it is interpretted as the `name` and used with `.nameHasAccess()`.
+`userCtx` can also be string, in which case it is interpretted as the `name` and used with `.nameHasAccess()`.

 #### security.nameHasAccess()